History of Chianti: Rise of the Super Tuscans

 The origin of Super Tuscans is rooted in the restrictive DOC practices of the Chianti zone prior to the 1990s.
-During this time Chianti could be composed of no more than 70% Sangiovese and had to include at least 10% of one of the local white wine grapes.
+During this time Chianti could be composed of no more than 70% Sangiovese and had to include at least 10% of one of the local white grape varieties.
 Producers who deviated from these regulations could not use the Chianti name on their wine labels and would be classified as vino da tavola- Italy's lowest wine designation.
 The marchese Piero Antinori was one of the first to create a "Chianti-style" wine that ignored the DOC regulations, releasing a 1971 Sangiovese-Cabernet Sauvignon blend known as Tignanello in 1978.
-Other producers followed suit and soon the prices for these Super Tuscans were consistently beating the prices of some of most well known Chiantis.
+Other producers followed suit and soon the prices for these Super Tuscans were consistently beating the prices of some of most well-known Chiantis.

 In response the international acclaim and high prices of these Super Tuscans, Italians authorities re-evaluated the DOC regulations for the Chianti region in attempt to bring some of these Super Tuscans back into the fold.
 They changed the grape blend composition of Chianti (not Classico or Riserva) to require a minimum of 75-90% Sangiovese, 5-10% Canaiolo nero, 5-10% Trebbiano Toscano, Malvasia bianca Lunga, and up to 10% other varietys.
 With respect to Chianti Classico, a minimum of 80% Sangiovese is required, and up to 20% other varieties allowed.
 Beginning with the 2006 vintage, no white grapes are allowed in the composition of Chianti Classico.
 Chianti Classico Riserva is required to have a minimum of 24 months oak aging plus an additional 3 months of bottle aging.
 But beyond just grape composition, the new wave of winemaking during the era of the Super Tuscan also reinvigorated the Chianti's region with modern viticultural vine training and canopy management techniques and winemaking tools such as the use of new oak barrels.
-This new area of innovation lead to a sharp increase in the price of Chiantis to where the bottlings from many of the top houses now match the prices of the premium Super Tuscans.
+This new area of innovation led to a sharp increase in the price of Chiantis to where the bottlings from many of the top houses now match the prices of the premium Super Tuscans.

 Today, Super Tuscans are entitled to the DOC Bolgheri or the generic IGT label.